+It’s great as anyone is in with a shot of getting essential household items, not just those on a low income.
 The only issue with this is you may need to have your own transport to get the appliance home, and you’ll need to have it installed yourself.

 If you’re on certain benefits, you can apply for a budgeting loan to help pay for appliances.

 The minimum loan amount you can get is £100, and you will need to repay the money via your benefits.